at-manos/flipper-swdocs/docs/your-first-program/intro.md

 This tutorial will cover:
 - A simple GUI+ViewPort application paradigm
 - Basic interface with the `gui` and `input` services
-- Basic queues using `osMessageQueue`
+- Basic queues using `FuriMessageQueue`
 - Acquiring and working with user input
 - Drawing to the screen
 - Enabling and compiling custom applications